3D Bioprinting of bionic pancreas

 The Foundation team is formed by young scientists full of enthusiasm.
 Fourteen specialists in the field of medical, biological and chemical sciences, who share a common idea and a deep conviction that it is Poles who can become the creators of breakthrough medical therapies.

-Since the establishing of the Foundation, the invariably pursued goal is to promote the development of Polish science in the country and in the world.
+Since the establishment of the Foundation, the invariably pursued goal is to promote the development of Polish science in the country and in the world.
 The team is accompanied by the conviction that Poland, as a country that has highly qualified and creative scientists, can realistically influence the progress and technological development of the world.

 - VolunteerBiotechnologist, a graduate of Warsaw University of Life Sciences.
 Sports lover, particularly football, beach volleyball and cycling.